 Ideal Sun Conditions:

-Not all succulents are cacti, but all cacti are succulents.
+Not all succulents are cacti, nearly all cacti are succulents (a few exceptions).
 The succulent stem, either globose or columnar are built for water storage and minimum evaporation, ribbed or tuberculate (with round nodule or small eminence, as in Mammillaria, and our Panhandle native, Coryphantha missouriensis, the nipple cactus).
 The ribs and tubercles expand and contract with water availability.
 The more pronounced the grooves and tubercles, the less water the stem is holding.
 Likewise, the ribs are well rounded with ample moisture.

 Spines, always emerging from areoles, are modified leaves, providing protection from herbivores.
 Spines also provide shading from the sun and deflection of wind to reduce evaporation even further.
 Spines vary greatly in color, size and shape.
 Spines sometimes appear as woolly hair, offering the added protection against nighttime cold, or in combination with spines found in mostly columnar-shaped cacti found in high altitudes from Peru to Bolivia and Argentina, the Oreocereus genus.